Cut VAT on extensions and repairs – our campaign to slash the cost of home improvements

 She says: ‘We own several properties, so I’m fairly used to getting quotes for building work.
 But I’m currently doing up a house in Devon and have been genuinely shocked by how widespread the black market for building work has become.
 Virtually every one of the tradesmen and craftsmen we have used on the project has hinted – or said outright – that they would like to be paid in cash.
 The builders we met didn’t specifically say it was to avoid VAT, but of course this would be the result if we had agreed, because they are a big enough firm to require charging VAT on projects.

 ‘If I’m paying a local gardener to do a bit of mowing, I don’t mind paying them £20 in cash because they are almost certainly operating below the VAT threshold.
-That simply isn’t the case with many of these larger companies, who might ask you to pay in instalments of cash.
-I think the problem has got worse recently because there’s been such an influx of builders into the market and so many people are feeling the pinch.
-As a property owner, I can see an increasing sense of desperation fuelling this black market.
-And, of course, many homeowners are only too happy to oblige.’
+That simply isn’t the case with many of these larger companies, who might ask you to pay in instalments of cash.’

 *Not her real name

-We also wrote to the planning minister at the time, Nick Boles, to respond to the government’s consultation on permitted development rights and the issue of cutting VAT on extensions.
+We joined the Cut the VAT campaign in 2012, alongside dozens of other organisations who wrote to the Chancellor on this issue.
+We also wrote to the planning minister at the time to respond to the government’s consultation on permitted development rights and the issue of cutting VAT on extensions.
 We later produced a press notice and urged people to email their MP.